johnbiundo/dev.to-articles/blog-posts/micro-nats-1/micro-nats-part1.md

 In case D, we could be somewhere in the middle of a complex migration process, where both types of communications are happening.
 Nest apps need to be able to speak to both other Nest apps and non-Nest apps, all via NATS.
 Non-nest apps similarly need to be able to talk to both types of apps.
 Going forward, we call this the **Nest as duplex requestor/responder** use case.

 We'll examine each use case in more detail below, including sample code you need to make this work (reminder [full repository with usage notes here]()).
 Before we can do that, we need to understand a little more about how Nest components interact with the broker.

+Feel free to ask questions, make comments or suggestions, or just say hello in the comments below.
+And join us at [Discord](https://discord.gg/G7Qnnhy) for more happy discussions about NestJS.
+I post there as _Y Prospect_.